navig-me/telert/README.md

 # Specify a provider
 with telert("Teams notification", provider="teams"):
-    # This will send to Teams regardless of the default provider
+    # This will notify via Teams regardless of the default provider
     teams_specific_operation()

+# Send to multiple providers
+with telert("Important calculation", provider=["slack", "telegram"]):
+    # This will send to both Slack and Telegram
+    important_calculation()

+# Send to all configured providers
+with telert("Critical operation", all_providers=True):
+    # This will send to all configured providers
+    critical_function()

 # Use audio notifications
 with telert("Long calculation", provider="audio"):